Although Shettleworth lists this as a Stevens design, I feel the influence is distinctly Fassett.

 Dexter Kensell was a partner in Kensell and Tabor.
 They operated on Central Wharf.
 Beckett lists them as ‘grain merchants’.
 Dexter Kensell died in 1898.
 The property was probated to his widow, Mehitable.
 She died in 1921.
 I can find no record of a will or any probate for her.

 The property has been apartments since 2005 and has suffered the ravages of deferred maintenance and indifferent owners.
-It is currently slated for redevelopment as a hotel with restaurant and condominiums.
+It is currently slated for redevelopment as a hotel with restaurants and condominiums.

 11.16.2017 Update: This property has been redeveloped as a boutique hotel and restaurant called the Francis.